jebberjeb/reframe-fsm/doc/HOWTO-blog.md

             Not too many states
             Keep like things together

-    Reframe
+    Re-frame
         Introduce it
         popular choice, probably second to Om
-        Personally, Of Om, raw Reagent and Reframe, Quiesence Reframe is my favorite -- why?
+        Personally, Of Om, raw Reagent and Re-frame, Quiesence Re-frame is my favorite -- why?
             docs
             builds on reagent
-            core concepts a natural fit with state machine model [find link] Transitions = Reframe events
+            core concepts a natural fit with state machine model [find link] Transitions = Re-frame events
         `next-state` function

     The Code